Jacobo Árbenz: Government of Juan José Arévalo

 Arévalo described his ideology as "spiritual socialism".
-He was anti-communism and believed in a capitalist society regulated to ensure that its benefits went to the entire population.
+He was anti-communist and believed in a capitalist society regulated to ensure that its benefits went to the entire population.
 Arévalo's ideology was reflected in the new constitution that was ratified by the Guatemalan assembly soon after his inauguration, which was one of the most progressive in Latin America.
 It mandated suffrage for all but illiterate women, a decentralization of power, and provisions for a multiparty system.
 Communist parties were forbidden.
 Once in office, Arévalo implemented these and other reforms, including minimum wage laws, increased educational funding, and labor reforms.
 The benefits of these reforms were largely restricted to the upper-middle classes and did little for the peasant agricultural laborers who made up the majority of the population.
 Although his reforms were based on liberalism and capitalism, he was viewed with suspicion by the United States government, which would later portray him as a communist.

 When Árbenz was sworn in as defense minister under President Arévalo, he became the first to hold the portfolio, since it had previously been known as the Ministry of War.
 In the fall of 1947, Árbenz, as defense minister, objected to the deportation of several workers after they had been accused of being communists.
 Well-known communist José Manuel Fortuny was intrigued by this action and decided to visit him, and found Árbenz to be different from the stereotypical Central American military officer.
 That first meeting was followed by others until Árbenz invited Fortuny to his house for discussions that usually extended for hours.
 Like Árbenz, Fortuny was inspired by a fierce nationalism and a burning desire to improve the conditions of the Guatemalan people, and, like Árbenz, he sought answers in Marxist theory.
 This relationship would strongly influence Árbenz in the future.

 On 16 December 1945, Arévalo was incapacitated for a while after a car accident.
 The leaders of the Revolutionary Action Party (PAR), which was the party that supported the government, were afraid that Arana would take the opportunity to launch a coup and so struck a deal with him, which later came to be known as the Pacto del Barranco (Pact of the Ravine).
 Under the terms of this pact, Arana agreed to refrain from seizing power with the military; in return, the PAR agreed to support Arana's candidacy in the next presidential election, scheduled for November 1950.
 Arévalo himself recovered swiftly, but was forced to support the agreement.
 However, by 1949 the National Renovation Party and the PAR were both openly hostile to Arana due to his lack of support for labor rights.
 The leftist parties decided to back Árbenz instead, as they believed that only a military officer could defeat Arana.
 In 1947 Arana had demanded that certain labor leaders be expelled from the country; Árbenz vocally disagreed with Arana, and the former's intervention limited the number of deportees.